How we use your personal information

 Helping us to train our staff and monitor their work

-Emergency ambulance staff may need to copy patient clinical records they have completed for their training, but they will blank out information which could identify you before they do this.
+Clinicians may need to copy patient clinical records they have completed for their training, but they will blank out information which could identify you before they do this.

 Monitoring the standard of care we provide and undertaking research